Rainy-chaos-sys/Rainy-chaos-sys/README.md

 height: 5 something- idk dude-

-do i support the lgbtq and proshipping?
-Yes!!
-I do support proshipping because i am somewhat one myself.

 Taken?: OML YES YES YES YES YES!!
 ILYSM BUG!!
 YOU BETTER FOLLOW MY BF OR ELSE I WILL HUNT YOU DOWN!

 Problemtic?: Yes, me and sys are problemtic, and a bit chaotic, sorry guys-